ahbarnett/BIE2D/README.md

 ### Action items

-* finish bring over doublyperiodic, pres figs
+* decide where to build in switches for close eval - per target? (scf)
 * multiple closed curves (islands) helpers, use for dpls figs?
 * [decide priority] exploit incoming 0s for efficient Cau_closeglobal matrix filling, Lap, Sto too, needing special matrix-filling all the way up to avoid O(MN^2)
 * Green's representation theorem kernel tests for Lap, then Sto (ugh), so don't rely on BIE density soln for basic kernel tests
 * more BVP solver demos (eg bring over testStokesSDevalclose.m w/ all 4 BVPs)
 * FMM MEX interfaces
+* [long-term] Convert whole thing to C/Fortran libraries
-* [long term] basic fast direct solver examples
+* [long term] basic fast direct solver examples - jj index list fields in s,t?
-* kd-tree for close-evaluation lists (Marple)
+* kd-tree for close-evaluation lists (Marple).
+Need non-Toolbox kd-tree.
 * [low-priority] Alpert and other options for log-singular kernels
 * Helmholtz bring in from MPSpack
 * panels (Helsing-style), corners with panels, bring in from various tests